siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 So destructive overlap does not create a contradiction and does not prove that no real overlap region is possible.
 It proves only that an everywhere-dark joined branch cannot itself be the full recovery geometry.
-If a finite overlap region produced zero joined readout and no redirected or re-separated exit, that region would act as a sink and would therefore be forbidden.
+If a finite overlap region produced zero joined readout everywhere and no reappearance elsewhere on the outgoing pattern, that region would act as a sink and would therefore be forbidden.

 To obtain a fresh `4u_0` readout after destructive overlap, the transport must undergo a new constructive recombination into one branch.

 ## What the square law does and does not do